 How Do Gift Taxes Work?

-The federal gift tax is levied on the transfer of assets or property from one person to another in return for either nothing or less than total value.
-The tax was created to keep taxpayers from giving money and other valuable assets to others—usually family members—to avoid paying the federal income tax.
+A federal gift tax applies when assets or property transfers from one person to another in return for nothing or less than the total value.
+The tax keeps taxpayers from giving money and other valuable assets to others — usually family members — to avoid paying the federal income tax.

-While called the gift tax, the tax applies every time someone is given something in exchange for less than its total value.
-The donor is required to report the gift on their individual income tax return and pay the gift tax.
-Depending on the size of the gift, the tax is assessed at between 18% to 40% of the gift's value.
+The gift tax applies every time someone is given something in exchange for less than its total value.
+The donor must report the gift on their income tax return and pay the gift tax.
+Depending on the size of the gift, the tax is assessed at 18% to 40% of the gift's value.

 Fortunately, a gift tax exclusion generally spares those giving smaller gifts from the tax.
-For 2021, the exclusion was set at $15,000 annually for each gift, with a total lifetime exemption of $11.7 million per donor.
-That means that an individual can only make a total of $11.7 million in exempt gifts to anyone tax-free while they are alive.
+For 2023, the exclusion was set at $17,000 annually for each gift, with a total lifetime exemption of $12.92 million per donor.
+That means an individual can only make $12.92 million in exempt gifts to anyone tax-free while alive.
 In January 2026, the lifetime exemption drops to $5.5 million with the sunset of the Tax Cuts and Jobs Act.

 Additionally, some categories of gifts are not subject to the tax.
-For example, you can give your spouse an unlimited amount of money if they are a U.S. citizen.
+For example, you can give your spouse unlimited money if they are a U.S. citizen.
 Other gifts not subject to the tax include:

 - Gifts to charitable organizations

 - Gifts to political organizations